 "I got everything I needed.
 There's no other reason for me to return."
 Jane left the textbook alone in favour of her notebook and omni-tool screen.
 At that, her mother put her foot down.

 "Jane Shepard!
 Look at me when I talk to you.
 You're being rude."
 Jane shut down her omni-tool and looked at her mother a little sheepishly.

 "Jane, I'm worried about you.
 It's not healthy for a fourteen year old to spend this much time cooped up on a starship.
 Why do you not want to go outside?
-You could be making friends right now instead of solving math puzzles."
+You could be making friends right now instead of solving maths puzzles."

 "I don't want to.
 Plus, it's not a 'math puzzle'."
 Hannah sighed as her daughter brought her knees up to her chest and pushed her glasses up her nose.

 "Jane, whatever it is it isn't having fun and playing with friends.
 Are you really not going to tell me what's bothering you?"
 Jane shook her head before something clicked in her mind.

 "You already know.
 You just wanted me to tell you."

 "Yes, I had hoped that you would trust me.
 I saw footage that a local law enforcement officer was kind enough to send me.
 She wanted to know if I wanted to press charges."